SrivastavaPuneet/ICCWorldCup2019/README.md

 # ICCWorldCup2019
-This repository contains data contains clean and well collated data for ICC World Cup 2019.
+This repository contains clean and well collated data for ICC World Cup 2019.

 ----------------------------------------------------------------------------------------------------------------